pingcap/docs/tidb-cloud/manage-user-access.md

 ### View organizations

-To check which project you belong to, perform these steps:
+To check which organizations you belong to, perform these steps:

 1. Click the account name in the upper-right corner of the TiDB Cloud console.